Banduk Marika

-Banduk Mamburra Wananamba Marika AO (13 October 1954 – 12 July 2021) was an artist and printmaker from Arnhem Land, Northern Territory, Australia.
-She was a member of the Rirratjingu clan of the Yolngu people, whose traditional land is Yalangbara.
-She was also an environmental activist and leader, and the first Aboriginal person to serve on the National Gallery of Australia's board.
+Banduk Mamburra Wananamba Marika AO (13 October 1954 – 12 July 2021), known after her death as Dr B Marika, was an artist, printmaker and environmental activist from Arnhem Land, Northern Territory, Australia, who was dedicated to the development, recognition and preservation of Indigenous Australian art and culture.
+She used her artwork to translate her ancestral stories through figures and motifs.
+She was one of the few Indigenous artists to specialise almost entirely in print making.
+She was the first Aboriginal person to serve on the National Gallery of Australia's board.

 Early life

-Marika was born on 13 October 1954 at Yirrkala, north-east Arnhem Land.
+Marika was born on 13 October 1954 at Yirrkala, north-east Arnhem Land, a member of the Rirratjingu clan of the Yolngu people, whose traditional land is Yalangbara.
+Yalangbara is located south of Yirrkala in north-east Arnhem Land, and is considered by the Yolngu to be the original place of human creation.
 Her father, Mawalan Marika (1908–1967), was an artist and he taught her the techniques of bark painting.
+He was also a ceremonial leader of the Rirratjingu clan.
 He was known for his talent and expertise in the technique known as rarrk, or cross-hatching.
+It was highly unusual at the time for Aboriginal women to be involved in bark painting.

-Her siblings include brother Wandjuk Marika, sister Dhuwarrwarr Marika, Bayngul, and Laklak.
+Her siblings include brother Wandjuk Marika; and sisters artist Dhuwarrwarr Marika, and teacher-linguist/artist Yalmay Marika Yunupingu (who served at Yirrkala School for 40 years teaching "both ways" bilingual education until her retirement in 2023); also, Bayngul and Laklak.

-She was educated at the mission at Yirrkala until the age of 15.
+Marika was educated at the mission at Yirrkala until the age of 15.

+Marika's family participated in the Yirrkala Bark Petition, a significant piece of activist art that led to the Australian government to grant ownership rights of aboriginal land to Yolngu people, which had originally been given to Nabalco for mining.

 Marika was among a small group to be taught and supported by male relatives (including her father) to paint traditional creation stories, which were formerly only allowed to be done by men.

+Artist Ruby Alderton is her daughter.
+She became one of the youngest and best printmakers to work for the Yirrkala Print Space studio.